How to get to Katherine Gorge in Nitmiluk National Park from Darwin

 Tent Village Camping doesn’t have to mean completely roughing it.

-Tent Village offers private tent accommodation, already prepared
+Village offers private tent accommodation, already prepared before

-package includes return transfer to Nitmiluk Gorge from Katherine
+camp beds Camping package includes return transfer to Nitmiluk Gorge

 Public swimming area in Nitmiluk